egorovsa/isomorphic-react-mvc/README.md

 ## How to install and start

 ```
-//Install modules
+// Install modules
 yarn

-//run dev
+// run dev

 yarn dev

-//or
+// or

 npm run dev
 ```